peppedilillo/grb-trigger-algorithms/README.md

 `conda remove -n grb-trigger-algorithms --all`

-## Bibliography and acknowledgment
+## Bibliography

-If you want to know more on FOCuS and Poisson-FOCuS, make sure to check these references:
+If you want to know more on FOCuS and Poisson-FOCuS, make sure to check these:

 * _Romano, G., Eckley, I. A., Fearnhead, P., & Rigaill, G. (2023).
 Fast online changepoint detection via functional pruning CUSUM statistics.
 Journal of Machine Learning Research, 24, 1-36._
 * _Ward, K., Dilillo, G., Eckley, I., & Fearnhead, P. (2023).
 Poisson-FOCuS: An efficient online method for detecting count bursts with application to gamma ray burst detection.
 Journal of the American Statistical Association, 1-13._